njwarfield/sunrise-alarm-for-esp32/README.md

 1. Rename config.hpp.txt to config.hpp
 2. Add a wifi connection and password that will be used by the device for time sync and alarm updates
+3. Add your timezone offset, in milliseconds.
-3. Upload code to your esp32 device
+4. Upload code to your esp32 device